 2020.
 What a strange year it's been so far.
 Exhibitions cancelled everywhere and little opportunity to network and socialise with fellow artists and collectors.
 I am an artist who likes to experiment in many techniques and media and have used the time in lockdown to learn the Flemish oil painting style, with some fantastic tutoring from the very talented Dani Humberstone.
 It is a fantastic medium and I am delighted to add it to my repertoire.
 Yes, the apple painting is one of mine!

-I am now a member of SoCo (South Coast Artists).
-My final exhibition for this year is part of 'RX19,' a SoCo exhibition in co-operation with The Fishermen's Museum in Hastings.
+As a member of SoCo (South Coast Artists) my final exhibition for 2019 was part of 'RX19,' their exhibition in co-operation with The Fishermen's Museum in Hastings.
 I have pushed the boundaries of my printmaking skills to create a herring girl apron, made from hand-made Hanji paper from South Korea.
 It is printed with images from the lives of the herring girls and fisherfolk of Hastings.

 I had a slow start to 2019, but I have two new knees, which are marvellous!
 I was pleased to participate again in East Sussex Print Exchange's exhibition in July, and a very exciting exhibition at The Hasting Arts Forum in August called 'Chaos was a Friend of Mine.'

 'Peregrine Pachinko,' assemblage with charcoal drawing, egg and feathers.

 'Once Upon a Midnight Dreary,' drypoint with chine collee and feather, edition of 15.